Shortly before becoming pregnant, I was inspired to have a gentle drug-free birth after watching the documentary The Business of Being Born.

 desire to have a water birth.
 My teacher told us about Holy Family

-Birth Center in Weslaco, Texas.
+Birth Center in Weslaco, Texas and suggested we tour the facility.
 We went directly over there to check it

 Henry Kennedy was born on Saturday, April 3, 2010 at 1:07 p.m..
 He was 8